stackbit-projects/marvelous-maple-b314f/content/pages/index.md

         image_alt: Feature 2 placeholder image
         media_position: left
         media_width: fifty
-      - title: 3.
-Integrity Guaranteed
+      - title: 3 – Integrity Guaranteed.
         content: >
           You follow through on your word, no games.
 That's what has made the difference.
 How you're still standing when others fell.
 Why that